plone/documentation/manage/deploying/caching/caching.rst

 =============
-Caching rules
+Caching Rules
 =============

 .. admonition:: Description

-    How to program front end caching server (Varnish, Apache) to cache the content from Plone site and thus make it faster.
+    How to program front end caching server (Varnish, Apache) to cache the content from Plone site.

 Introduction
 ============

 Plone caching is configured using the `plone.app.caching <https://pypi.python.org/pypi/plone.app.caching>`_ add-on.

 It supplies a web user interface for cache configuration and default caching rules for Plone.

 Using only the web user interface, ``plone.app.caching`` is very flexible already.

 This document mainly deals how you can combine ``plone.app.caching`` with your custom code.

-Internally ``plone.app.caching`` uses
-`z3c.caching <https://pypi.python.org/pypi/z3c.caching/>`_ which defines
+Internally ``plone.app.caching`` uses `z3c.caching <https://pypi.python.org/pypi/z3c.caching/>`_ which defines
 programming level ZCML directives to create your cache rules.

 ``plone.app.caching`` does both: